heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 The workload is provisioned with a JWT from a trusted source.
 This can be the underlying platform where the workload runs, or a separate issuing system.
-Regardless of the actual mechanism, JWT provisioning relies on an enrollment mechanism that establishes mutually-trusted connections between the workload and the JWT provisioner.
+Regardless of the actual mechanism, JWT provisioning relies on a registration mechanism that establishes mutually-trusted, secure connections between the workload and the JWT provisioner.

 # Interoperability Considerations